-What is Axillary Hyperhidrosis?
+What Causes Axillary Hyperhidrosis?

-- Reduced confidence and self-esteem
+- Reduced confidence or self-esteem

 - Loss of concentration at work